 San Diego Employment Defense Attorneys

 The employment landscape has substantially changed in the past few months, and it is imperative for San Diego area employers to stay in compliance with Federal, State and local employment laws, wage and hour, and employee classification issues.
-Many employment disputes arise from wage related issues such as:
+Many employment disputes arise from wage and hour litigation related issues such as:

 - Overtime compensation